Our Travelationship in Review: March 2016

 Up Next

-Our time at La Gaucherie aux Dames will end in early April and then we head to a different farm sit in Southern France.
-We will be in the Midi-Pyrénées area until at least the 25th or 26th.
-The remainder of the month will either find us in France, Spain, Morocco or Nepal.
+Our time at La Gaucherie aux Dames will conclude in early April, after which we will head to a different farm site in southern France.
+We will be in the Midi-Pyrénées area until at least the 25th or 26th of May.
+The remainder of the month will either find us in France, Spain, Morocco, or Nepal.

 Have any suggestions on where we should go next?
 Let us know in the comments!